Jamais Cascio: Superstruct

-In 2008 Cascio collaborated with Jane McGonigal as scenario designer and administrator for Superstruct; a large scale forecasting game that invited players to use social media to describe how they would respond to five hypothetical but plausible threats to Humanity in the year 2019.
+In 2008 Cascio collaborated with Jane McGonigal as scenario designer and administrator for Superstruct; a large scale forecasting game at the Institute for the Future that invited players to use social media to describe how they would respond to five hypothetical but plausible threats to Humanity in the year 2019.
 The presentation followed the structure of the ten-year forecasting reports used by the Institute of The Future.
 5000 players participated over a six-week period, starting in October 2008.

 Geoengineering

 Cascio has been a contributor to discussions about the ethics and practicality of geoengineering since 2005.
 In 2009, he self-published a collection of his essays under the title Hacking the Earth.
 These essays stress that geoengineering strategies do not address the underlying causes of global warming, and that the consequences need to be weighed carefully.
-Nevertheless, Cascio advocates that geoengineering be considered seriously as a way of keeping increases in global temperature to a minimum.
+Nevertheless, Cascio argues that geoengineering will likely be considered seriously as a way of keeping increases in global temperature to a minimum as global warming worsens.
+In 2010, he delivered a talk at the U.S. National Academies of Sciences entitled "Hacking the Earth (without voiding the warranty)."

 In 2008–09, Cascio collaborated with the Australian Broadcasting Commission as a writer and consultant to produce Bluebird AR, an interactive multimedia drama that encouraged viewers to participate, and think about issues in geoengineering.
 The show was broadcast from April–June 2010.